Companies that use Reddit Ads

-We detected 22,162 customers using Reddit Ads and 1,207 customers with estimated renewals in the next 3 months.
+Reddit Ads We detected 22,408 customers using Reddit Ads and 1,325 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (17%) and the most common company size is 2-10 employees (40%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 Note: We can not detect companies using Reddit Ads for mobile app install campaigns only, or for offline conversions.
 We are also unable to detect churned customers for this vendor, only new customers